greg-js/arch-wiki-md-repo/wiki/_content/english/QEMU.md

 The prior shows a forwarding that would allow sharing wired and wireless connections with the tap device.

 The forwarding rules shown are stateless, and for pure forwarding.
 One could think of restricting specific traffic, putting a firewall in place to protect the guest and others.
-However those would decrease the networking performance, while a simple bridge doesn't include any of that.
+However those would decrease the networking performance, while a simple bridge does not include any of that.

 Bonus: Whether the connection is wired or wireless, if one gets connected through VPN to a remote site with a tun device, supposing the tun device opened for that connection is tun0, and the prior iptables rules are applied, then the remote connection gets also shared with the guest.
 This avoids the need for the guest to also open a VPN connection.
 Again, as the guest networking needs to be static, then if connecting the host remotely this way, one most probably will need to edit the DNS servers on the guest.